1. The Parents

 4. The Process

 When approvals are complete, you will receive a referral for a child.
-It is highly recommended that you seek assistance from a reputable international adoption medical clinic for a thorough review of the file.
-Upon acceptance of the referral, your agency will deliver your dossier to the Ministry of Youth & Social Development for the approval process.
-Once that dossier and match have been approved, you will receive travel approval.
-Typically, this process can take approximately 1 ½-2 years from turning in your application to adoption finalization.
+You should seek assistance from a reputable international adoption medical clinic to review the file thoroughly.
+Upon acceptance of the referral, your agency will deliver your dossier to the Ministry of Youth & Social Development for approval.
+You will receive travel approval once that dossier and match have been approved.
+Typically, this process can take approximately 1½ to 2 years from turning in your application to adoption finalization.
 The specific time frame will depend upon the profile of the child you are seeking to adopt.

 5. The Travel